rlue/photein/README.md

 it is automatically removed from the other.

 When combined with other software,
-Archivistd can be used as a self-hosted / DIY alternative to cloud photo services like Google Photos or iCloud.
+Xferase can be used as a self-hosted / DIY alternative to cloud photo services like Google Photos or iCloud.

 Why?